- The Fiscal

-The U.S. devotes more of its national income to healthcare relative to other OECD countries.
-On average, healthcare spending across these countries has remained in line with overall economic growth in the past decade.
-Since the financial crisis, health spending across the OECD averaged about 8.8 percent of gross domestic product (GDP) annually.
-Healthcare spending in the U.S., however, has risen from 16.4 percent of GDP in 2009 to 16.9 percent of GDP in 2018 — the highest among all OECD countries.
+The United States devotes more of its national income to healthcare relative to other OECD countries.
+On average, healthcare spending across those countries has remained in line with overall economic growth in the past decade.
+Between 2010 and 2019, health spending across the OECD averaged about 8.7 percent of gross domestic product (GDP) annually.
+Healthcare spending in the United States, however, rose from 16.3 percent to 17.0 percent of GDP in in that same time period.

-The amount of resources a country allocates for healthcare varies as each country has its own political, economic, and social attributes that help determine how much it will spend.
+The amount of resources a country allocates for healthcare varies based on its political, economic, and social characteristics.
 Generally, wealthier countries — such as the United States — will spend more on healthcare than countries that are less affluent.
-As such, it helps to compare healthcare spending in the U.S. to spending in other comparatively wealthy countries — those with GDP and per capita GDP above the median.
+As such, it helps to compare healthcare spending in the United States to spending in other comparatively wealthy countries — those with the largest economies as well as those with both a GDP and GDP per capita that is above the OECD median.

-In 2018, the U.S. spent about $10,600 per person on healthcare — the highest healthcare costs per capita across the OECD.
-For comparison, Switzerland was the second highest-spending country with about $7,300 in healthcare costs per capita, while the average for wealthy OECD countries, excluding the United States, was only $5,300 per person.
-Such comparisons indicate that the U.S. spends a disproportionate amount on healthcare.
+In 2019, the United States spent about $11,100 per person on healthcare — the highest healthcare cost per capita across the OECD.
+For comparison, Switzerland was the second highest-spending country with about $7,700 in healthcare expenses per capita, while the average for wealthy OECD countries, excluding the United States, was only $5,500 per person.
+Such comparisons indicate that the United States spends a disproportionate amount on healthcare.

 Healthcare spending is driven by utilization (the number of services used) and price (the amount charged per service).
-An increase in either of these factors can result in higher healthcare costs.
-Despite spending nearly twice as much on healthcare per capita, utilization rates in the U.S. do not differ significantly from other wealthy OECD countries.
-Prices, therefore, appear to be the main driver of the cost difference between the U.S. and other wealthy countries.
-In fact, prices in the U.S. tend to be higher regardless of utilization rates.
-For example, the Peterson-Kaiser Health System Tracker notes that the U.S. has shorter hospital stays, fewer angioplasty surgeries, and more knee replacements than comparable countries, yet the prices for each are higher in the U.S.
+An increase in either of those factors can result in higher healthcare costs.
+However, many analysts contend that prices are the primary driver of the cost difference between the United States and other wealthy countries.
+In fact, prices in the United States tend to be higher regardless of utilization rates.
+For example, the Peterson-Kaiser Health System Tracker notes that the country has shorter hospital stays, fewer angioplasty surgeries, and more knee replacements than comparable countries, yet the prices for each exceed those elsewhere.

-There are many possible factors for why healthcare prices in the U.S. are higher than other countries, ranging from the consolidation of hospitals — leading to a lack of competition — to the inefficiencies and administrative waste that derive from the complexity of the U.S. healthcare system.
-In fact, the U.S. spends over $800 per person on administrative costs — nearly five times more than the average of other wealthy countries and significantly more than we spend on preventive or long-term healthcare.
+There are many possible factors for why healthcare prices in the United States are higher than those of other countries — ranging from the consolidation of hospitals, which leads to a lack of competition, to the inefficiencies that derive from the complexity of the nation’s healthcare system.
+In fact, the United States spends about $940 per person on administrative costs — four times more than the average of other wealthy countries and significantly more than we spend on preventive or long-term healthcare.

 Higher healthcare spending can be beneficial if it results in better health outcomes.
-However, despite higher healthcare spending, America’s health outcomes are not any better than those in other developed countries.
-The U.S. actually performs worse in some common health metrics like life expectancy, infant mortality, and unmanaged diabetes.
+However, that’s not the case in the United States.
+Despite significantly higher healthcare spending, America’s health outcomes are not any better than those in other developed countries.
+The United States actually performs worse in some common health metrics like life expectancy, infant mortality, and unmanaged diabetes.

 A healthcare system with high costs and poor outcomes undermines our economy and threatens our long-term fiscal and economic well-being.
 Fortunately, there are opportunities to transform our healthcare system into one that produces higher quality care at a lower cost.
 For more information on potential reforms, visit our solutions page and the Peterson Center on Healthcare.